 Q: How long should a time stop be?

 A: There is no definitive answer to how long a time stop should be.
 A time stop is completely subjective, and must be determined by the trader based on testing and experience within the chosen market and time frame.
 Some traders are content to wait longer than other traders.
 You simply cannot say a time stop should always be a certain number of minutes or hours.

-Q: What is the difference between these three products: Day Trading book, Day Trading E-Mini S&P 500 EBook, and the Day Trading Forex EBook?
+Q: What is the difference between these three products: Day Trading Hardback Book, Day Trading E-Mini S&P 500 eBook, and the Day Trading Forex eBook?
 I already have the Day Trading book, will the Day Trading E-Mini and the Day Trading Forex give me more information?

-The Day Trading Forex EBook teaches concepts not taught in either of the other day trading books.
+The Day Trading Forex eBook teaches concepts not taught in either of the other day trading books.
 Although it, too, can be used to day trade a variety of markets, the focus is on currency trading in Forex, or currency futures.
-The Day Trading Forex EBook can be used as a second step in learning to day trade.
+The Day Trading Forex eBook can be used as a second step in learning to day trade.
 Our students tell us that the 2-day webinar, or even better 3 days of tutoring with Joe Ross is a marvelous experience that will change your life and take you to the pinnacle of trading.
 You will never again see the markets the way you have in the past.
 You will know and understand how markets work, and how to make money in them.
-The webinar and private tutoring are backed up by lifetime support through our private forum.

 Q: I have Analysis Paralysis.
 Can you help?